 If you are looking at a used machine and wondering what the control might be; or wondering what the difference is between an M20 and an M40, this is the page for you.

-All Centroid controls built from 1994 to present share the same basic architecture: PC-based software providing conversational programming, job and tool setups, and a CNC G code interpreter; an expansion board in the PC running the core control tasks (position-holding loop and processing of PLC input/output logic); a servo amplifier to regulate motor power; and a PLC hardware unit to provide connection to machine switches and relays.
+All Centroid controls built from 1994 to present share the same basic architecture: PC-based software providing conversational programming, job and tool setups, and a CNC G code interpreter; an control board, either in the PC or on the panel, running the core control tasks (position-holding loop and processing of PLC input/output logic); a servo amplifier to regulate motor power; and a PLC hardware unit to provide connection to machine switches and relays.

 The differences among the various models offered over the years mostly relate to control hardware evolution (new and more capable generations of the Centroid controller board, servo drives, and PLC units); PC hardware evolution (e.g. as CRT's disappeared in favor of LCD panels); and marketing strategies (Centroid generally tried to maintain both a full-featured "flagship" control and a less capable "entry-level" control).